WallarooLabs/wally/README.md

 ## License

 Wallaroo is an open source project.
 All of the source code is available to you.
-However, not all of the Wallaroo source code is available under an "open source" license.

 Most of the Wallaroo code base is available under the [Apache License, version 2][apache 2 license].
+However, not all of the Wallaroo source code is a[Apache 2[apache 2 license] licensed.
 Parts of Wallaroo are licensed under the [Wallaroo Community License Agreement][wallaroo community license].
 Source files in this repository have a header indicating which license they are under.

+The core stream processing engine and state management facilities are all licensed under the the [Apache version 2][apache 2 license].
+Autoscaling, exactly-once message processing and resiliency features are licensed under the [Wallaroo Community License Agreement][wallaroo community license].

 The [Wallaroo Community License][wallaroo community license] is based on [Apache version 2][apache 2 license].
 However, you should read it for yourself.
 Here we provide a summary of the main points of the [Wallaroo Community License Agreement][wallaroo community license].

 - You can **run** all Wallaroo code in a non-production environment without restriction.
 - You can **run** all Wallaroo code in a production environment for free on up to 3 server or 24 cpus.